-Our program is based on the community supported agriculture (CSA) model.
-Members sign up and pay in advance for a share of the coming season’s harvest.
+Based on the community supported agriculture (CSA) model, members sign up for a share of the coming season’s harvest.
 At Tanglebloom Flower Farm that means fresh seasonal blooms, grown sustainably in Vermont.
-Your commitment allows us to purchase seed for new and exciting varieties, farm equipment, and make repairs and improvements.
-Members share in the risk and reward of farming with us.
+Your commitment allows us to trial exciting new varieties and make farm improvements or investments.
+In this way, members share in the risk and beautiful rewards of farming with us.

-We offer spring, summer, and fall flower shares
+We offer spring, summer, & fall flower shares

 Pick-up locations (choose one):

 Brattleboro: Tuesday 4:30 - 6 PM at Hermit Thrush Brewery, High St.

 Brookline: Saturday 9 AM -12 PM at Tanglebloom Flower Farm, Harris Hill Rd.